lyokha/ngx-export-tools-extra/README.md

 To fulfill histogram description in Prometheus, the *sum* value must be provided.
 Histogram sums are not supported in *nginx-custom-counters-module*, and therefore they must be declared in separate counters.
-In this example there are two histograms collecting request durations and sent bytes: accordingly, there are two sum counters: *hst_request_time_sum* and *hst_bytes_sent_sum*.
+In this example there are two histograms collecting request durations and the number of sent
+bytes: accordingly, there are two sum counters: *hst_request_time_sum* and *hst_bytes_sent_sum*.
 As request durations may last milliseconds while being shown in seconds, they must be scaled with *scale1000*.